 Regardless of how your restaurant manages tipping, this wage gap presents a significant issue in the hospitality industry, and can leave cooks feeling undervalued.

 And while certainly not a catch-all solution, tip pooling may help even the playing field between two groups who are, ultimately, both working towards the same goal: customer satisfaction.

 2) Tip Pooling Incentivizes Kitchen Crew

-The Cons of Tip Pooling
+The Downside of Tip Pooling

-For servers accustomed to working for their money and taking home what’s theirs every night, tip pooling can be a difficult adjustment.
-Telling your best server to give up a portion of their tips to the newbie who started a week ago is tough.
-Each of your servers will walk into your restaurant with different experiences.
-Keeping your staff happy is a balancing act, so changing your tipping structure should be based on the satisfaction of your employees - but won’t make everyone happy.
+For servers accustomed to working for their money and taking home what they have individually earned every night, tip pooling can be a difficult adjustment.
+Telling your best server that they are now required to give up a portion of their tips to the newbie who started a week ago is sure to be a tough conversation.
+Servers are used to making their living not off of the $2.13 minimum wage from employers, but off of their tips from customers.

 If you’re looking to make the switch, it’s important to have options in mind for convincing servers why this is the best model for your business.
 Perhaps in addition to tip pooling, you can introduce paid time off or cash bonuses - something to win over your best servers, who are skeptical about the idea of sharing their hard-earned income.